ComNets-Bremen/SWIMMobility/README.md

 # SWIMMobility

-SWIMMobility is an implementation of the Small Worlds in Motion (SWIM) [1](https://arxiv.org/pdf/0809.2730.pdf) mobility model in the OMNeT++ Simulator [2](https://omnetpp.org).
-This implementation work has been done as part of the student projects at 'Sustainable Communication Networks Group, University of Bremen, Germany'.
+SWIMMobility is an implementation of the Small Worlds in Motion (SWIM) [[1](https://arxiv.org/pdf/0809.2730.pdf)] mobility model in the OMNeT++ Simulator [[2](https://omnetpp.org)].
+This implementation work has been done as part of the student projects at `Sustainable Communication Networks Group, University of Bremen, Germany`.

 Introduction
 ============